24 August 2023

 Despite the dominance of English in the art world, many people still lack confidence when discussing complex ideas.
 This four-day workshop using Art English will give participants the opportunity to critically engage with images and exhibitions, discuss theories of art and articulate individual ideas.

 The morning session will include classroom-based seminars analysing and exploring topics such as the museum and curating practices, language and art, or portraits and anti-portraits.
-Here we will look at a diverse selection of modern and contemporary artworks and focus on making logical arguments based on visual or theoretical evidence, defending theoretical positions, using socio-political vocabulary when forming opinions, and identifying the appropriate language for debating and disagreeing.
-Participants will gather ideas in small teams or individually and later present them to the larger group.
+Here we will look at a diverse selection of modern and contemporary artworks and focus on making logical arguments, defending theoretical positions, using socio-political vocabulary when forming opinions, and identifying the appropriate language for debating and disagreeing.
+Topics will relate to the exhibitions we visit in the afternoon.
+Participants will gather ideas in small teams or individually and later present them to the wider group.

 In the afternoon session, language skills will be challenged within the real-world context of a gallery or a museum.
-It will involve getting to know the Berlin art scene through its galleries and museums, and discussing exhibitions.
+It will involve getting to know the Berlin art scene through its galleries and museums, and discussing exhibitions in situ.

 By the end of the course students should have: